aerospike/aerospike-connect-outbound-sdk/examples/README.md

 ## Build

-All dependencies are shaded to avoid class conflicts with the outbound connectors.
+All dependencies are shaded to avoid class path conflicts with the outbound connectors.

 ### Gradle Build